rust-lang/book/2018-edition/src/ch08-03-hash-maps.md

 If we insert references to values into the hash map, the values won’t be moved into the hash map.
 The values that the references point to must be valid for at least as long as the hash map is valid.
-We’ll talk more about these issues in the “Validating References with Lifetimes” section in Chapter 10.
+We’ll talk more about these issues in the [“Validating References with Lifetimes”] [validating-references-with-lifetimes] section in Chapter 10.

 ### Accessing Values in a Hash Map